Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation

-Before proceeding, let us note that, even though the limit cycle does not exist yet and a fortiori its stable manifold, the phase $\phi$ for any point different from the origin can still be defined such that the derivative (\ref{eq:dphidr}) exists and the BKE (\ref{eq:BKEIsochron}) in coordinates $(r, \phi)$ holds.
-Moreover, in critical situations like this one, it is interesting to consider the scaling \cite[Chap.~6]{Gardiner2009}
+Let us first note that, even though the limit cycle does not exist, the asymptotic phase $\phi$ for any point different from the origin can still be defined up to a constant as $\phi = \theta - \tilde \beta \log{r}$ and such that the derivative \eqref{eq:dphidr} exists and the Kolmogorov equation~\eqref{eq:BKEIsochron} in $(r, \phi)$ coordinates holds.
+Second, contrary to the deterministic case, a new temporal scale can be defined as $(\epsilon \sqrt{\kappa})^{-1}$ when $\epsilon > 0$.
+A corresponding spatial scale may then be defined as $\epsilon^{1/2}/\kappa^{1/4}$.
+This time scale thus depends on the coefficient $\kappa$ of the cubic term of the radial vector field in~\eqref{eq:HopfSDEPolar} rather than on the coefficient $\delta$ of the linear term used in Section~\ref{sec:smallNoiseExpansion} for $\delta \ne 0$, and the spatial scale is now proportional to $\sqrt{\epsilon}$ rather than to $\epsilon$.
+We thus use the following change of variable to adimensionalize the SHE~\eqref{eq:HopfSDECart},